(Artwork by Brittany Thornton)

 The Call for Compassion and Real Solutions

-Attorney Andrew Nitm with the Lawyers Committee for Civil Rights of San Francisco (LCCRSF) says there are alternatives to criminalizing homelessness.
+Attorney Andrew Ntim with the Lawyers’ Committee for Civil Rights of the San Francisco Bay Area (LCCRSF) says there are alternatives to criminalizing homelessness.
 He proposes universal rental assistance, allocating funds from Proposition 1 towards affordable housing, utilizing vacant public housing units, and practicing preventive measures to keep people from ending up on the streets.
 These measures may offer a chance to break the cycle rather than perpetuate it.

 Reflecting on my own experience as a warehoused non-citizen and watching the unhoused navigate a system that strips them of their dignity and belongings, I am taken back to that cell.
 Stripped out by the guards and made to sit outside in the cold while they search my belongings, the anxiety of what was being taken or destroyed would not subside.
 Prepared for the damage and losses, my celly and I headed back to our cell.
 Clothes, boxes, and paperwork were all scattered around the cell.
 But I cared less about the mess and more about what they took.
 Once the door was closed and the coast was clear, we went straight to our hiding spots to retrieve our unfound contraband.
 While a few items were missing like extra shoes and clothes, I still had my phone and my wax papers.
 The anxiety and stress I had felt for hours dissipated, I still had the property that was most important to me.
 That is, until the next search.